 BackTable / ENT / Article

-Thyroglossal duct cysts are rare, benign, congenital neck masses that form from a persistent thyroglossal duct.
-They usually appear in young children, though occasionally an adult may present with one.
+Thyroglossal duct cysts are rare, benign, congenital neck masses that develop from a persistent thyroglossal duct.
+They most often appear in young children, though thyroglossal duct cysts in adults are also possible.

 The BackTable ENT Brief

-• Thyroglossal duct cysts are a common congenital midline neck mass in children and are often detected when parents notice a bump or infection with symptoms like redness, pain and swelling.
+• Thyroglossal duct cysts are among the most common congenital midline neck masses in children and are often detected when parents notice a bump or an infected thyroglossal duct cyst with symptoms such as redness, pain, and swelling.

 • A differential evaluation is required to determine if a neck mass is a thyroglossal duct cyst.
-Patient history of recurring infections and movement of the mass when swallowing are particularly indicative of a thyroglossal duct cyst.
+A history of recurring infections and the characteristic movement of the cyst with swallowing are particularly suggestive of a thyroglossal duct cyst.

-• Drainage of the infected cyst can be done in an outpatient setting or can be done in the operating room under anesthesia as an incision and drainage (I&D).
+• Drainage of an infected cyst can be done in an outpatient setting or in the operating room under anesthesia as an incision and drainage (I&D).

-• Viable antibiotic treatments include Clindamycin, Augmentin, Omnicef, or IV Unasyn if hospitalized.
+• Thyroglossal duct cyst treatment with antibiotics may include Clindamycin, Augmentin, Omnicef, or IV Unasyn if the patient is hospitalized.

-• The treatment of a thyroglossal duct cyst is a surgery called The Sistrunk Procedure.
-This will help to prevent infections.
-The surgery is normally done following a child’s first infection, but can be delayed as these cysts are not life threatening.
+• The definitive treatment for a thyroglossal duct cyst is surgical removal with the Sistrunk Procedure.
+This helps prevent recurrent infections.
+The surgery is often performed after a child’s first infection but can be delayed since these cysts are not life-threatening.

 Table of Contents